-We had a crew of 4 maids consisting of Pat Lengle and Elaine Jason.
+We had 2 experienced maids, Pat Lengle and Elaine Jason.
 They had worked at the DK for several years.
 Elaine was mentally challenged, but capable and programmed to clean a room the same way every day.
 We would later hire her 20 year old mentally challenged daughter, LaRee.
 They were dependable and great employees.
-The other 2 maids were short term and not all that reliable.
-We added 2 high school girls to assure a full crew every day.
+Two other maids were short term and not reliable.
+We added two high school girls to assure a full crew every day.